im-aayush/firstdemo/README.md

 # firstdemo
-this is my first demo git repository
+This is my first demo git repository.
+Author- Aayush